tsnellgrove/dark_castle3/doc/to_do.md

 Version 3.61 Goals
 - IDEA: Theme of 3.61 is some simple coding that will prep for the hdegehog in 3.62
-- TBD: warnings
+- IN-PROC: warning class
 	- IDEA: what are we trying to do here and how will we do it?
 		- IDEA: goal of warnings is to produce a streamlined, simpler machine type just for warnings
 		- IDEA: counter can be 1, 2, or infinite (warning_count = None => infinite)
 		- IDEA: if not infinite, then after last warning gives an "I told you so"
 		- IDEA: during infinite or count return cmd_override == True; else cmd_override == False
-	- TBD: create warning class
+	- DONE: create warning class
-		- TBD: in mach_class.py create WarnClass (inherits attribute sub-set from InvisClass)
+		- DONE: in mach_class.py create WarnClass (inherits attribute sub-set from InvisClass)
-		- TBD: create WarnClass attributes
+		- DONE: create WarnClass attributes
-			- TBD: Total Attributes include: name, trigger_type, trig_vals_lst, warn_max, warn_count, warn_key_1, warn_key_2
+			- DONE: Total Attributes include: name, trigger_type, trig_vals_lst, warn_max, warn_count, warn_key_1, warn_key_2
-			- TBD: name, trigger_type, trig_vals_lst from InvisClass
+			- DONE: name, trigger_type, trig_vals_lst from InvisClass
-			- TBD: warn_max, warn_count, warn_key_1, warn_key_2 = local attributes
+			- DONE: warn_max, warn_count, warn_key_1, warn_key_2 = local attributes
-			- TBD: create setters for local (and getter for warn_count)
+			- DONE: create setters for local (and getter for warn_count)
-		- TBD: override run_mach with warn-specific code (buffer descript_dict[warn_key], return override value)
+		- DONE: override run_mach with warn-specific code (buffer descript_dict[warn_key], return override value)
-	- TBD: update pre_action() code to handle warning case (maybe warnings before machs???)
+	- N/A: update pre_action() code to handle warning case (maybe warnings before machs???)
 	- TBD: instantiate warn obj: eterance_south_warn
 		- TBD: comment out entrance_south_mach
 		- TBD: in mk_def_pkl create warning object for going south from entrance